 Clauses 10 to 14 make provision for the detention of people subject to removal in Clause 2 with no recourse to immigration bail or judicial review within the first 28 days.
-The Bill provides a much broader list of types of detention people can be held in and removes existing statutory time limits on detention of pregnant women and families with children.
+The Bill provides a much broader list of types of detention people can be held in and removes existing statutory time limits on detention of pregnant women (72 hours), families with children (72 hours) and unaccompanied children (24 hours).